Tips for success in re-building your GFA-565/585 circuit board.

-Parts: Here’s a spreadsheet with part numbers from Mouser for all known equivalents.
+Here’s a spreadsheet with part numbers from Mouser for all known equivalents.
 Quantities are exactly enough to populate one board.
 Order extras if you need to match transistors or resistors.
-You don’t need to replace everything on the board, but I recommend at least replacing all resistors and small signal diodes. (except for the stabistors, keep those if yours are OK.
-They are delicate, so be careful de-soldering.)
+You don’t need to replace everything on the board with new parts, but many components are so cheap, you might as well.

 Resistors listed are all 0.1% tolerance in symmetrical applications, and 1% elsewhere.
-Dale RN55C is my preference, but they are not available in all resistance values, so TE Connectivity YR1 0.1% series resistors are used where Dales cannot be had.
-You may find that stocks have changed since this writing.
+Dale RN55C is my preference, but stocks fluctuate, so TE Connectivity YR1 0.1% series resistors are used where Dales cannot be had.

 Notes: (In no particular order)

-- Error in the service manual: In the parts list, the first mention of R114 should read R144.
+- Error in the GFA-565 service manual: In the parts list, the first mention of R114 should read R144.

 R144, R145 1/4w/499ohms

 R114, R145 1/4w/499ohms

 - Reusing original parts: Be cautious about re-using the original components, especially around the high-impedance parts of the input stage.
 The bad capacitors spray electrolyte all over the board, and a drop of spittle can create a conductive path between component leads, even on the undersides of transistors.
 Clean between the leads with a sharp cotton swab.
 All re-used parts should be run through an ultrasonic cleaner.
 For a solvent, I use a 50/50 mix of denatured alcohol or vodka, and Simple Green.
 Rinse the parts in water afterwards and dry thoroughly.
 Your nose can tell you if there is still electrolyte remaining on a component lead.
 Just heat the component lead with a soldering iron and sniff.
 The smell is very distinctive; a bit like rotten antifreeze.
 Once you smell it, you’ll never forget it.
-To get an idea of what it smells like, try heating up a component pad around one of the bad caps on the original board.
+To familiarize yourself with the smell, try heating up a component pad around one of the bad caps on the original board.
 Gross, huh?